Short-Term vs. Long-Term Business Loans: How to Decide

 3. Consider Your Current and Future Financial Health

 Every business owner across the United States wakes up each morning facing a unique set of opportunities and threats, both long and short-term.
-If you’re facing a wide range of opportunities that you don’t have the cash to investigate, perhaps a short-term loan makes sense so that you can do the research needed to see which opportunity is worth going all in on.
+If you’re facing a wide range of opportunities that you don’t have the cash to investigate, perhaps a short-term loan makes sense so that you can do the research needed to see which opportunity is worth pursuing.

 However, if you’re just getting started, and short-term cash flow is uncertain, you need to give yourself more time.
 In that case, a long-term loan may make more sense.
 However, a 25 year loan term might be too much of a commitment, especially if you don’t plan on owning a small business forever.

 Lastly, you should determine which loan option you’re more likely to qualify for.
-Often, newer businesses won’t qualify for a long term business loan simply because they have no financial history to show yet.
+Often, newer businesses won’t qualify for long term financing simply because they have no financial history to show yet.
 In that case, your only option may be short term funding.

-The Small Business Default Indices (SBDI) tells us the percentage of small business loans that have defaulted.
+The Small Business Default Indices (SBDI) reports the percentage of small business loans that have defaulted.
 Currently, the SBDI sit at less than 2 percent, according to PayNet.
 That, per the Small Business Administration, is near an all-time low.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.